pCIKwPk78WIj/MCForgeDocker/README.md

 - your world directory (default name: world)
 - the mods directory

+## What is the VANILLA folder?
+It's containing the docker image to run a vanilla minecraft server inside a minimalist container.

 ## Why?
 * be me
 * want to run a minecraft forge server self-hosted to play with friends